Eliud-bit/Hello-world/README.md

 # Hello-world
-My repository
-Hi Eliud here, I love using html for front-end,and PHP for my back-end devlopment.
+Hi, Eliud here, I love using html for front-end,and PHP for my back-end development.
-Web developer with a passion for learning codes
+Am a web developer with a passion for learning codes